This article is continued from the previous page… Click here to jump Back to the Beginning.

 Gun Safe Interiors

 Interiors are another prime marketing point for gun safe manufacturers.
-Gun safe interiors have higher markups than the gun safes themselves, similar to new car interior options.
+Similar to new car interior options and cell phone accessories, gun safe interiors have higher markups than the gun safes themselves.

 Many gun safes are available with configuration options including racks and drawers.
 Often they charge you hundreds of dollars for these features, which you could buy cheaper or make yourself in a couple hours.